 Saving a Little Green

-Many manufactures are looking to cut costs and offer lower-priced alternatives to a public focused on economizing.
+Many manufactures are looking to cut costs and offer lower-priced alternatives to consumers focused on economizing.

 Eco-fashion has evolved to the point where you really can’t tell the difference between ecologically-friendly fashions and traditional fashion pieces.